neuvector/docs/user/pages/05.policy/05.networkrules/docs.md

 Finally, review the list of rules to make sure the new rule is in the order and priority desired.
 Rules are applied from top to bottom.

+#### Special Enforcement for Istio ServiceEntry Destinations
+Egress network policy enforcement functionality was added in version 5.1.0 for pods to ServiceEntry destinations declared with Istio.
+Typically, a ServiceEntry defines how an external service referred by DNS name is resolved to a destination IP.
+Prior to v5.1, NeuVector could not detect and enforce rules for connections to a ServiceEntry, so all connections were classified as External.
+With 5.1, rules can be enforced for specific ServiceEntry destinations.
+Implicit violations will be reported for newly visible traffic if allow rules don't exist.
+These rules can be learned and auto-created under Discover mode.
+To allow this traffic, you can put the group into discover mode or create a custom group with destination addresses (or DNS name) and add a new network rule to this destination to allow the traffic.

 ###Split Mode Network Protections
 Container Groups can have Process/File rules in a different mode than Network rules, as described [here](/policy/modes#split-policy-mode).